 This small piece of molding can easily split the wood enough that your picture may eventually come crashing down when the molding breaks.

 Solution: Always use hooks and never use nails.

 Plate rail is a whole other type of molding designed to hold and display plates along a wall.
 Plate rail is not a specific design of molding, but rather an application of trim to create a very wide shelf that can display things.
 If you try to display plates or other collectables by setting them on top of your picture rail, you are one bump away from shattered china.
 Picture rail is far too narrow to have anything displayed on top of it with any sense of security.

 Solution: Install a wider molding to use as a display or plate rail.

-While picture rail is typically found in old houses with plaster walls, it can be a fun way to dress up plain drywall and give it a fancy old-world feel for very little money.
+While it’s typically found in old houses with plaster walls, it can be a fun way to dress up plain drywall and give it a fancy old-world feel for very little money.
 If you plan to install new picture rail, whether you have a new house or old house, make sure you install it with strong nails.
-I recommend installing by nailing to every stud with a 2 1/2″ 15 ga. nail if you plan to hang anything of significance on your picture rail.
+I recommend installing by nailing to every stud with a 2 1/2″ 15 ga. nail if you plan to hang anything of significance.
 18 ga. brad nails, no matter how long, just won’t have the holding power you need for this hard working molding.

 I love old houses, working with my hands, and teaching others the excitment of doing it yourself!
 Everything is teachable if you only give it the chance.